 Freight Train Blues honors Elizabeth Cotten’s contributions to American roots music by highlighting the cultural significance, diversity, and vitality of her North Carolina community and its connections to artists across the nation.

-May 28 – Johnny Ray Daniels – Farmville, NC based Sacred Soul artist Johnny Ray Daniels is best known for his lifelong stint as guitarist and vocalist for the legendary Glorifying Vines Sisters.
+May 28 – Johnny Ray Daniels – Farmville, North Carolina-based sacred soul artist Johnny Ray Daniels is best known for his lifelong stint as guitarist and vocalist for the legendary Glorifying Vines Sisters.
 The Glorifying Vines Sisters, a group composed of five sisters, their husbands and children toured the church circuit throughout the South from the 1950s to present.
 Several of their singles recorded for regional labels including Pinewood and Shurfine remain prized finds among rare 45 collectors.
 More recently they have played Telluride Blues and Brews and Switzerland’s premier blues festival Blues to Bop.
 Daniels’ first recording under his own name, “Somewhere to Lay My Head” was recently released on the critically acclaimed Hanging Tree Guitars compilation.
 Pop Matters called it a “momentary reprieve from the worries of the world,” continuing, “Daniels’ music is rooted in the South, with intersections of the blues and gospel.”
-Opening performance: the legendary Piedmont master Etta Baker.
+Opening archival video: the legendary Piedmont master Etta Baker.